paviad/angular-azure-auth0/README.md

 ## What is this?

-This is a template for a setup which include:
+This is a template for a web site application which includes:

 1. An angular (^5.2.8) application as front end
 2. Redux architecture using `@ngrx/store` and its related libraries